If you have a Chevy Malibu with a P1101 error code, there are some common causes and fixes that can solve the problem.

 The mass airflow sensor is located at the air intake filter box and is easy to clean or replace.

-It is usually best to clean the sensor first to see if the error clears.
+It is usually best to clean the sensor first before replacing it as they are often just dirty.

 A vacuum leak can cause many different issues, including a P1101 error code.